antoniwan/fnoh-astroblog/src/content/writings/example-post.md

 1. Store images in `src/assets/images/`
 2. Reference them with relative paths in frontmatter
 3. Always provide descriptive alt text
-4. Use the new image components in your layouts
+4. Use Astro's native Image component in your layouts
+5. Follow the standardized image dimensions for consistency

 This ensures your site follows Astro best practices and provides the best user experience.